Wegener House: Architecture

 The building fronting the street is seven bays wide.
 The plastered facade is finished with a modilioned cornice.
 A short side wing extends from the rear side of the building along the boundary to No. 58- The roof is clad with red tile.
 A gateway in the western side of the building provides access to a narrow courtyard.

 Th four-storey rear wing and the library building are both constructed in undressed red brick.
 The southern part of the library building (facing the rear wing) is curved like the apse of a church.
 The first floor windows are tall and arched and above them is a row of small round windows as well as a Lombard band below the roof.

 Today

-Vesterbro Pharmacy is now based in the ground floor of the building.
-It was formerly based a little further down the street in the listed building at Vesterbrogade 72.

-The former library room measures 10 x 12 metres and is let out for meetings, dinners and other events.
-It has room for approximately 100 seated guests.
+Today the library is known as Lorelei's Concert Hall.
+It is owned by psychologist, author and composer Majken Lorelei Matzau, who lives and works there and gives concerts in the historic hall.
+Matzau purchased the apartement containing the library building in 2014.